STyGIANet/Harvest/README.md

-# Harvest_timing_exp
+# Harvest
-timing experiments for Harvest paper
+experiments for Harvest paper